andrewhavens/mad_chatter/README.md

 ## Getting Help / Providing Feedback

-Feel free to submit a GitHub issue, or post to the [Google Group](https://groups.google.com/group/mad-chatter), or send me a message on GitHub.
+Feel free to submit bug reports and feature requests to our [GitHub Issues page](https://github.com/andrewhavens/mad_chatter/issues), or post to the [Google Group](https://groups.google.com/group/mad-chatter), or send me a message on GitHub.

 You can also vote on upcoming features: https://madchatter.uservoice.com

 ## Contributing

 Please fork and send pull requests!
 Or submit issues if you have suggestions on how to improve.

-## TODO

- - Maybe add support for alternative web socket servers like Juggernaut, Socket.io, or Cramp and web-socket-js

 ##Copyright